mikeysklar/bubby/README.md

 * Tested with CircuitPython 9.x

+* akmnos22 has a [great chord reference chart in CSV format](docs/manualmap_chords.csv) the core 64 chords.

-* Chording ascii table.
-Digits, punctuation, symbols and mofiiers are also supported with the thumb modifiers.
-Firmware includes additional custom modifiers.
+* Chording ascii table, digits, punctuation, symbols and modifiers are all built-in.
+Firmware includes five additional custom modifiers shown in the table below.

 | Key       | Code    |
 |:---------:|:-------:|